Freedom Circle logo

 Argues that the doctrine of American "exceptionalism" means U.S. officials appear to have a de facto licence to kill and wonders why officials are treated so deferentially instead of being brought to judgment for their aggressive actions

 "American exceptionalism" goes back to the founding.
 When American politicians set their sights on Spain's North American possessions, they were driven by the same attitude.
-In their view the new "Empire of Liberty," as Jefferson called it, was destined to replace the old, worn-out empires of Europe in its hemisphere ...
-Acquisition through negotiation was preferred ... but if war was necessary, they intended to be prepared and to let Spain and her fellow colonial powers know it.
+In their view the new "Empire of Liberty," as Jefferson called it, was destined to replace the old, worn-out empires of Europe ...
+Acquisition through negotiation was preferred ..., but if war was necessary, they intended to be prepared and to let Spain and her fellow colonial powers know it.
 Thus the push for a global navy under James Madison, James Monroe, and John Quincy Adams before 1820.
 Manifest destiny!

 Thomas Jefferson's Sophisticated, Radical Vision of Liberty, by Jim Powell, The Freeman, Jul 1995